How much do I need for retirement?

 • Debt: Will you still have debt to pay off when you retire?

-A good place to start when it comes to predicting your retirement needs is to evaluate your existing expenses and pinpoint those that are related to your work and will drop when you retire, such as clothing, eating out and gas, etc.
+A good place to start when it comes to predicting your retirement needs is to estimating your retirement needs and pinpoint those that are related to your work and will drop when you retire, such as clothing, eating out and gas, etc.

 Also take into account any major debts, such as your mortgage.
 Will those be paid off by the time you retire?
 Or are you thinking of downsizing to a smaller house or moving into a retirement home?
 Decisions like these can have certain impacts on your expenses.